pgjdbc/www/documentation/94/connect.md

 	This value is an optional argument to the constructor of the sslfactory class provided above.
 For more information see the section called [“Custom SSLSocketFactory”](ssl-factory.html).

+* `socketFactory = String`
+	Specify a socket factory for socket creation.

+* `socketFactoryArg = String`
+	Argument forwarded to constructor of SocketFactory class

 * `compatible = String`

 	Act like an older version of the driver to retain compatibility with older